MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 ### Organizational planning and alignment

-The technical work of preventing business damage from a breach crosses several overlapping areas and roles:
+The technical work of preventing business damage from a breach and implementing a recovery infrastructure crosses several overlapping areas and roles:

 - Network
 - Infrastructure

+>> Add

 This table summarizes roles that are recommended when building a sponsorship program and project management hierarchy to determine and drive results.